sishsihsishsishis/tool/README.md

 ## How to run

-1. yarn install # 安装依赖包
+1. yarn install # Install dependencies
-2. yarn dev # 启动服务
+2. yarn dev # Start the development server
-3. yarn build  # 打包项目
+3. yarn build  # Build the project for production